 Congratulations to Ginsberg artists Andrés Argüelles, Venuca Evanan and Wynnie Mynerva.
 They have been preselected on the “XI Concurso Nacional de Pintura 2019 del Banco Central de Reserva”.
-This contest considers oil, acrylic, watercolor and mixed media techniques.
-It is aimed at emerging and positioned artists, professionals who dedicate themselves to art, students pursuing a career in plastic arts, graduates and those who have dedicated their lives to art.
-Finalist’s and winner results will be released on October 9th.
+The award is aimed at emerging and established artists who dedicate themselves to art, students pursuing a career in plastic arts, graduates and those who have dedicated their lives to art.
+Results will be released on October 9th.

 Best of luck to Andrés, Venuca and Wynnie!

 Ginsberg is thrilled to announce that we will be part of Untitled Art – Miami Beach.
 The fair will take place on December 4th – 8th.
 Our booth will be showcasing new works by Peruvian artists Wynnie Mynerva and Genietta Varsi.